ialbert/pyblue-central/README.md

 ## Welcome to PyBlue

-A simple static site generator developed many eons ago when writing static site generators was still cool.
+A simple static site generator developed many eons ago (2013) when writing static site generators was still cool.
+(As of 2022 some features are still better than all the alternatives)

 ### Why another one static generator?